kubemod/kubemod/README.md

 This enables a wide array of use cases not natively supported by Kubernetes (see https://github.com/kubernetes/kubernetes/issues/40610).

-For example, the following cluster-wide ModRule will inject a pod with it's node's availability region and zone, as soon as the pod gets scheduled to a node:
+For example, the following cluster-wide ModRule will inject a pod with it's node's availability region and zone, as soon as the pod gets scheduled on a node:

 ```yaml
 apiVersion: api.kubemod.io/v1beta1